-Healthcare What opportunities are there?
+What opportunities are there?

-Registration & Immigration Cultural Awareness / Etiquette
+Registration & Immigration

+Cultural Awareness / Etiquette
-QATAR

-Education

-Healthcare

-Cost of Living

-Transport

-UNITED ARAB EMIRATES
+QATAR UNITED ARAB EMIRATES KUWAIT SAUDI ARABIA

-Education

-Healthcare

-Cost of Living

-Transport

-SAUDI ARABIA

-Education
+Education Education Education Education

-Healthcare
+Healthcare Healthcare Healthcare Healthcare

-Cost of Living
+Cost of Living Cost of Living Cost of Living Cost of Living

-Transport
+Transport Transport Transport Transport

 Contact Us

-Healthcare Healthcare is regarded as one of the fastest growing sectors in the Middle East.
+Healthcare is regarded as one of the fastest growing sectors in the Middle East.
 Healthcare spend in the GCC in 2011 was estimated to be \$46.12bn and this is expected to reach \$133.19bn in 2018, due to a rising population, an increase in lifestyle diseases and deeper insurance penetration.

-There are numerous high profile healthcare projects being built across the region, both by governments and by private foreign healthcare investors, with big names like Cleveland Clinic and King's College London joining companies already established in the market, such as Johns Hopkins, Imperial College London, Cornell University and Moorfield's.
+There are numerous high profile healthcare projects being built across the region, both by governments and by private foreign healthcare investors, with big names like Cleveland Clinic and King's College London, joining companies already established in the market, including Johns Hopkins, Imperial College London, Cornell University and Moorfield's.

 Whether working within a Government or a private hospital, Doctors moving to the Gulf region will have the opportunity to work alongside a truly global workforce in state of the art facilities, with the latest technologies and without budgetary constraints.
 There are also opportunities to bring new skills and experience to the market, shaping healthcare expectations in this fast developing region.
-Standards are remarkably high for such a fast developing sector, with the majority of hospitals JCI Accredited, or at least working towards JCI Accreditation.
-The Middle East has changed enormously over the last 50 years and continues to do so.
+Kuwait Standards are remarkably high for such a fast developing sector, with the Qatar majority of hospitals JCI Accredited, or at least working towards JCI Accreditation.
+The Middle East Saudi Arabia has changed enormously over the last 50 years and continues to do so.
 The healthcare sector is integral to the regions continuing growth and development, and the investment being made clearly reflects this.

 What opportunities are there?

 The majority of opportunities in the Gulf are at Consultant level, working in hospitals or specialist clinics, both government and private.
 The qualifications and experience needed to practise as a Consultant depends on where you did your training.
-If specialist training was done in the UK (a Tier 1 country) you need to have 1 years post-CCT experience to work as a Consultant.
-Tier 2 countries require 5 years' experience post specialisation.
+If specialist training was done in the UK (a Tier 1 country) you need to have 2 years post-CCT experience to work as a Consultant.
+Tier 2 countries require 8 years' experience post specialisation.

 Due to the Middle Eastern culture of self-referral there has been a lack of opportunities for GPs, but this is starting to change.
-The Ministries of Health in Saudi Arabia, Qatar and the UAE have all put policies in place to massively increase their primary healthcare offerings, and we are now seeing a growth in opportunities for overseas GPs.
+The Ministries of Health in Saudi Arabia, Qatar and the UAE have all put policies in place to massively increase their primary healthcare offerings, which should see a growth in opportunities for overseas GPs in the near future.